pglen/pyvserv/README.md

  One can mimic global connectivity on a single machine.
 This would allow the study of the client / server interaction before live deployment.
-This chapter assumes installation from github, replicating directory structure on the local drive.
+This chapter assumes installation / clone from github, replicating directory structure on the local drive.

     open terminal window
     navigate to the server's pyvserver subdir